Mission Friends: Background and Mission Friends in Sweden

-In the United States

 The Mission Friends first emigrated to the United States in the early 1860s.
 They considered themselves Lutherans "but [did] not consider it right to call themselves after anyone."
 Their first missionary society was formed in Swede Bend, Iowa, on July 4, 1868, by missionary preacher Carl August Björk as a revival movement in an attempt to reform the local Lutheran church.
 At almost the same time, revival movements were also being started elsewhere in the Midwest.
 At Swede Point, north of Des Moines, Hans Blom preached, and elsewhere in Iowa, A. W. Hedenschoug and John Peterson were active preachers.
 In Galesburg, Illinois, Nicolaus Bergensköld, disciple of the "Reader Count" (läsargreven) Adolphe Stackelberg, preached.

 In Chicago, too, a missionary society was formed, which in 1869 became a congregation and was incorporated with the same rights as a church society.
 The Swedish Evangelical Lutheran Mission Synod was formed in 1873 and included most of the then-existing Swedish mission congregations in America, with the Swedish Evangelical Lutheran Ansgar Synod founded soon after.

 American evangelist Dwight L. Moody was highly appreciated and influential among the Mission Friends, despite his lack of personal connection to Sweden or the Swedish language.

 Converge Worldwide (Baptist General Conference) and the Baptist General Conference of Canada, are evangelical Baptist denominations of the Swedish Baptist variety, who gained influence from and a connection with fellow Pietists and Radical Pietists within the Mission Friends movement.
+The missionary societies of Converge and the Baptist General Conference also played a significant part alongside other non-Pietist, non-Mission Friends, and non-Baptist missionary organizations in establishing the evangelical denomination, Ethiopian Kale Heywet Church.

+Other denominations with historical and theological connections formed in later years, Some of these groups include the Fellowship of Christian Assemblies and the Independent Assemblies of God International, both of which are Pentecostal associations and denominations with roots in a revival among the Scandinavian Baptist and Pietist communities.
+Also, the Swedish Pentecostal Movement in Sweden proper emerged out of revivals among communities of Baptist, Scandinavian Baptists, and other theological traditions, namely the Baptist Union of Sweden, which is of Pietist Baptist origin.